Summer School - Campus Information 2017

 Floor lounges located on every floor are equipped with fridge, microwave, sink, and TV but no other kitchen appliances or facilities.

 Parking permits can be purchased online in advance by going to UBC Parking, selecting Manage/Purchase Permits, and following the steps to Guest Login for UBC Parking.
+The nearest parkade to Totem Park is Thunderbird Parkade.
+For detailed instructions on creating an account and purchasing permits, download UBC Parking Permits.

 All rooms on campus are designated non-smoking.